1601-mma2013/Checked/README.md

 ### a.
 Scope
 Define project goals and schedule
 1. objectives
-In which way will your project solve userâ€™s problem?
+In which way will your project solve user's problem?

 ### b.
 Audit
 Review existing work and product